 It’s now more than 3 years that we have been testing our products and our technology.
 Our main partners are PNAT and LINV, the most prestigious research labs on plants neurobiology in Europe.
 They proved the effectiveness of our system and work closely with us to improve our products.

 Natede uses the plants as a natural filter to clean the air.
 It combines breakthrough technology with the power of plants to kick pollution out of your home.

 Clean Air Study: Bill and its story

-At first, his job consisted of researching methods to protect the army from chemical/biological warfare, but his work caught the eye of NASA.
-After a decade spent investigating the possibility to clean wastewaters thanks to the specific purification powers of the plants, NASA asked him to seek for applications for solving earthly environmental pollution problems.
+At first, his job consisted of researching methods to protect the army from chemical/biological warfare.
+And his work caught the eye of NASA.
+After a decade spent investigating the possibility to clean wastewaters thanks to the specific purification powers of the plants, NASA asked him to seek applications for solving earthly environmental pollution problems.

 Sick Building Syndrome

 The main aim was to defeat Sick Building Syndrome.
 As due to ecological conditions and heat maintenance, buildings have become more insulated and sealed, the air turnover becomes insufficient.
 This means that even “exhausted” air, odors and pollutants can’t go out.
 And so, during the 70s emerged this “medical condition where people suffer from symptoms of illness or feel unwell for no apparent reason” (source: WHO).